ninest/nextbus-website/content/guides/basic.md

 So all three bus 24s have a regular load.

-## 2. Add favorites
+## 2. Adding favorites

-You can add a particular bus service at a bus stop to your favorites.
-Let's say you take **bus 14** at **Bedok Int** often, and you want to add it to your favorites:
+Let's say you take **bus 14** at **Bedok Int** often.
+You can add this to your favorites as follows.

-First, tap on the on the number **14**, and you should see a confirmation prompt:
+First, tap on the on the number **14**, and you'll see a popup to confirm adding the service to your favorites:

 <ImgComp src="basic/favorites-prompt.png" />